|

 leaves no room

-for the fainthearted, motion started
+the fainthearted, motion started

 sea boiling green and white